 In the past, experts believed that problems within the family caused eating disorders.
 “So, the plan was to take the person away from their family, put them in a residential facility, try to make them eat better, help them learn better life skills and then bring them back to the family.
 But it did not work,” Dr. Srivathsal said.
 “It added so much stress on the family, and most of the time, the family was not to blame.”

 Family-based therapy takes a different approach

-Today, experts realize that family-based therapy is a better option for treating eating disorders such as anorexia and bulimia.
-“The goal is to provide support, education and encouragement to the family, so they feel empowered and understand how to help,” Dr. Srivathsal said.
+Today, experts realize that family-based therapy is a better option for treating eating disorders such as anorexia nervosa and bulimia nervosa.
+“The goal is to provide support, education and encouragement to family members, so they feel empowered and understand how to help,” Dr. Srivathsal said.

 With family-based therapy, there’s no blame.
 “We don’t worry about why this is happening.
 We focus on getting the person better.
 The clinician who is helping the family has a non-judgmental approach,” Dr. Srivathsal said.
 “The eating disorder is viewed as an external force, and the family is trying to help the child get away from the clutches of this external force.”

 Family-based therapy helps people feel more empowered.
 “Parents often think, ‘Maybe I should have done things better.’
 But that’s not helpful.
 So, we focus on how to make things better,” Dr. Srivathsal said.